-This online system is designed to streamline the ROW permit application and approval process and allow users to:
+The City of Ames Public Works Department carefully manages its right-of-ways.
+In 2011, the Engineering Division began administering Right-of-Way (ROW) permits through an online application named ROWay.
+This online system is designed to streamline the ROW permit application and approval process by allowing users to:

 • Apply for a ROW permit